-Name\\\\\

-Campus/Department \\\\\

-I hereby acknowledge receipt of a copy of the McLean ISD Employee Handbook.
-I agree to read the handbook and abide by the standards, policies, and procedures defined or referenced in this document.

-Employees have the option of receiving the handbook in electronic format or hard copy.
+Name Campus/Department I hereby acknowledge receipt of a copy of the McLean ISD En agree to read the handbook and abide by the standards, pol defined or referenced in this document.
+Employees have the option of receiving the handbook in electronic for ormat or hard copy.
 Insert directions for accessing electronic format here.

-Please indicate your choice by checking the appropriate box below:

-\\\\I choose to receive the employee handbook in electronic format and accept responsibility for accessing it according to the instructions provided.

-I choose to receive a hard copy of the employee handbook and understand I am required to contact Administration office to obtain a hard copy.
+Please indicate your choice by checking the appropriate box below: I choose to receive the employee handbook in electronic form responsibility for accessing it according to the instructions pr • I choose to receive a hard copy of the employee handbook are required to contact Administration office to obtain a hard copy.
 The information in this handbook is subject to change.
-I understand that changes in district policies may supersede, modify, or render obsolete the information summarized in this document.
-As the district provides updated policy information, I accept responsibility for reading and abiding by the changes.

-I understand that this handbook intends no modifications to contractual relationships or alterations of at-will employment relationships.

-I understand that I have an obligation to inform my supervisor or department head of any changes in personal information such as phone number, address, etc. I also accept responsibility for contacting my supervisor or the campus principal if I have questions or concerns or need further explanation.
+I understand the policies may supersede, modify, or render obsolete the information document.
+As the district provides updated policy information, I accreading and abiding by the changes. summarized in this I understand that this handbook intends no modifications to contract alterations of at-will employment relationships. tual relationships or I understand that I have an obligation to inform my supervisor or depa changes in personal information such as phone number, address, etc. responsibility for contacting my supervisor or the campus principal if I concerns or need further explanation. .
+I also accept Signature Date Please sign, date this receipt, and forward it to Administration Office.

-Signature

-Date

-Please sign, date this receipt, and forward it to Administration Office.